mvallejo6/unicamp-course/preliminaries.md

 1. Create *Markdown* text document with extension `.md`.
 This can be done in a text editor (terminal) or in a program such as [MacDown](https://macdown.uranusjr.com)
 2. An `.md` document will be automatically rendered as html in GitHub.
 3. Alternatively you can render an `.md` document as HTML either by exporting as HTML from *MacDown*, or by using `pandoc` from the terminal.
 For example:

 `pandoc --from markdown --to html preliminaries.md --output preliminaries.html`

+or

+`pandoc --from markdown --to latex preliminaries.md --output preliminaries.pdf`

+And to get a Word document:
+`pandoc --from markdown --to docx buzz-pollination.md --output buzz2.docx`

 ##Creating and working with repository in GitHub